shuoniu-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/dsp_control/README.md

 **NOTE:**
 1. `Preference` never applies to nested `math_dsp_control<>()` calls.
 Each nested `math_dsp_control<>()` has its own `Preference`.
-2. Local control overrides global control if they have a conflict on a math operation.
+2. Local control overrides global control on a controlled math operation.

 ## Key Concepts
 * How to apply global DSP control in command-line interface